 George K. Yin

-George Yin joined the University of Virginia law faculty in 1994 after visiting from the University of Florida.
+George Yin joined the University of Virginia law faculty in 1994 after visiting from the University of Florida, and retired in May 2019.
 From 2003-05, he served as chief of staff of the U.S. Congress' Joint Committee on Taxation, one of the most influential tax positions in the country.

 Yin taught school, was director of a child care center and worked as a computer programmer prior to attending law school.
 After law school, he clerked for a federal court, practiced law in Washington, D.C., and then served as tax counsel to the U.S. Senate Finance Committee before joining the law faculty at Florida.
 He also has been a visiting professor at NYU Law School, Pennsylvania and Brigham Young.